-Hanoi is another favourite city and although it has its modern area, most tourists like to stay in the Hanoi Old Quarter.
+Hanoi in Vietnam is another favourite city and although it has its modern area, most tourists like to stay in the Hanoi Old Quarter.
 This vibrant and chaotic area is full of small shops, restaurants, bars and of course motorbikes, lots and lots of motorbikes!

 The streets and small alleys of the Old Quarter are so much fun to explore and you won’t be alone, Hanoi is full of tourists of every nationality.

 Vietnam War buffs can visit Hoa Lo Prison better known as the “Hanoi Hilton” and the Ho Chi Minh Mausoleum.
 From Hanoi you can take a tour to the very beautiful Ha Long Bay.

 Kuala Lumpur Malaysia

 We have visited Kuala Lumpur a few times now and nothing will prepare you for the sight of the Petronas Towers by night, they are stunningly beautiful.

 Kuala Lumpur has two sides, one is a modern city full of skyscrapers, a place where shoppers will fall in love with the many malls, the other a city with a rich colonial history that is reflected in many of the charming old buildings, such as the striking Kuala Lumpur Train Station a structure right out of the Arabian Nights.